 Some of our friends have that dream that birth will be absolutely beautiful, as if in a movie, with an immediate connection with the baby…

 We had that dream also.

-But reality might not be that way and you should be prepared.
-Specially moms.
+But the reality might not be that way and you should be prepared.
+Especially moms.